Trending Topics

 The materials used in the construction of homes, furniture and consumer goods are different today than they were generations ago.
 There’s a higher percentage of plastics, polyester and polyurethane inside our homes, and these materials have different burn properties than wood and other traditional materials.
 The polys burn faster, creating large temperature spikes and a greater amount of smoke.
 The smoke from these materials is also much more volatile and toxic.
 Police officers must understand that fire spreads rapidly in modern homes full of synthetics, and they may not have as much time as they think to enter and exit before the home is engulfed in flames, or they are overwhelmed by large amounts of toxic smoke;

-3. Smoke is fuel
+3. Smoke is dangerous

 Flame is not the only danger in a fire.
 Sometimes, the smoke can be as bad as the fire itself, particularly in an environment where there’s a lot of synthetic products burning.
 Not only is the smoke from synthetics more toxic to breathe, the particulates that make up the smoke are also more volatile ‒ more likely to catch fire, themselves.
 Modern house fires generate plenty of heat and smoke, and sometimes all that’s necessary for the smoke to ignite is for it to find a source of oxygen ‒ a window that breaks from the heat, or an external door that gets opened.
 The absence of flame is not the absence of danger!